‘Vet tech’ degree to target emerging skills gap

 The University of Adelaide’s vet school, which is ranked in the top 50 globally (QS World University Rankings by Subject 2019), will be only the third in the country to offer a veterinary technology degree.
 The new program will have a strong practical component with extensive animal handling and clinical experience over the three years.

 “Students will study in a real-world setting alongside our veterinary and animal sciences students, with exposure to a wide range of animals and access to our world-class specialist facilities including our Companion Animal Health Centre and our Equine Health and Performance Centre,” Professor Hein says.

 Animal technology has been included as a “top priority industry and occupation skill” by the Australian Industry and Skills Committee in their 2018 Skills Forecast.
 The animal technology workforce is projected to increase by 9% by 2023.

 Prof Hein says that veterinary practices, particularly those in the eastern states of Australia and overseas, are increasingly recognising the productivity benefits to their practice by employing veterinary technologists.

-“Most veterinarians will welcome ‘vet techs’ as well-trained support staff who will make the vet's job easier, more efficient and more rewarding,” added veterinary technology program coordinator Professor Kym Abbott.
+“Most veterinarians will welcome ‘vet techs’ as well-trained team members who will make the vet's job easier, more efficient and more rewarding,” added veterinary technology program coordinator Brett Smith.

-The new degree will start in Semester 1, 2020 and will become open to international students from 2021.
+The new degree launched in Semester 1, 2020 and is open to international students from 2021.

 |News by theme||News by school||News by subject|